 Additionally, the member receives information on health and wellness programs and pharmacy information.
 Each member receives an ID card which indicates copays, deductible and coinsurance information.
 Periodically members receive newsletters which contain important information such as benefit updates, upcoming health events, health tips and other information.
-All member materials can be found at the DHMP website, www.denverhealthmedicalplan.org or the Elevate website, www.denverhealthmedicalplan.org or concerns.
+All member materials can be found at the DHMP website, www.denverhealthmedicalplan.org.
+Members are encouraged to contact Health Plan Services Department for any questions, issues or concerns.